v8/v8.dev/src/docs/wasm-compilation-pipeline.md

 description: 'This article explains V8’s WebAssembly compilers and when they compile WebAssembly code.'
 tweet: ''
 ---
 WebAssembly is a binary format that allows you to run code from programming languages other than JavaScript to run on the web efficiently and securely.
-In this blog post we dive into the WebAssembly compilation pipeline in V8 and explain how we use the different compilers to provide good performance.
+In this document we dive into the WebAssembly compilation pipeline in V8 and explain how we use the different compilers to provide good performance.

 ## Liftoff